FTC disclosure tour-de-force here. The following article was last updated on Nov 30, 2025 ...

 Not everyone is comfortable with the idea of change, especially when it comes to their motorcycle and its engine oil.
 Faced with regularly scheduled maintenance, information new and old goes unread by many who trust the popular and reliable go-to that is 10W-40.
 Your visit to our corner of the web would suggest that you're at least interested in our basic exploration on the topic.

 Personally, I started out using Rotella T 15W-40 motor oil.
-The gold standard in "dinosaur" oil (a finite natural resource), my dedication to this diesel-designated product was driven by outside influence and multiple educated opinions.
+The gold standard in "dinosaur" oil (a finite natural resource), outside influence and multiple educated opinions drove my dedication to this diesel-designated product.
 One of those opinions suggested that the non-uniform molecular weight distribution of dino oil makes it a better choice for older bikes with suspect gaskets, their random perforations being an offending factor.

 Times change and with new science on the horizon, the case for using full synthetic oil such as Rotella T6 5W-40 or biodegradable G-Oil is well justified.
-A bit of data collection and comparative research introduces real world benefits that are difficult to ignore.
-I, who once bowed to the 15W-40 engine oil gods am a full synthetic believer where motorcycling is concerned.
+A bit of data collection and comparative research introduces real-world benefits that are difficult to ignore.
+I once bowed to the 15W-40 engine oil gods but now I believe in full synthetic oil for motorcycling.

 Full Synthetic Motor Oil Viscosity

 Picture the moving parts inside of a running four-cycle engine.
-Gas is drawn, compressed, exploded and finally expelled as the pistons cycle up and down.
+As the pistons cycle up and down, the engine draws in gas, compresses it, explodes it and finally expels it.
 What role does engine oil play?

 “Here's a hint: it's more than just lubrication.”

-While a motorcycle's manual-specified oil volume runs its course, one of its greatest and most effective roles is often taken for granted.
+While a motorcycle's manual-specified oil volume runs its course, riders often take one of its greatest and most effective roles for granted.
 Simply put, motor oil stops an engine's moving parts from coming into contact with one another.
 Where metal would otherwise meet metal, oil cushions the blow, filling any and all gaps while diverting motion toward the path of least resistance.

 With my newly preferred 5W-40 G-Oil, I can safely assume that my motorcycle will start with greater ease during a northern winter, operating smoothly once warm.